gsauthof/dracut-sshd/README.md

 README strongly recommends to use Networkd instead of NetworkManager on servers and server-like systems.

+If the above example is sufficient you can install it via:

+    # cp example/20-wired.network  /etc/systemd/network

 Finally regenerate the initramfs:

     # dracut -f -v